AMReX-Fluids/IAMR/Tutorials/README.md

-There are a large number of options which can be specified from the inputs, as well as significant changes which can be made with relatively small changes to the program files, especially /Source/prob/prob_init.cpp (see IAMR's documenation for more thorough information).
+There are a large number of options which can be specified from the inputs, as well as significant changes which can be made with relatively small changes to the program files, especially /Source/prob/prob_init.cpp (see IAMR's documentation for more thorough information).
 Most of the options which can be specified from the inputs files are left to their default values in the sample calculations.